 Our indoor air quality pros at Rescue Heating & Air can help you cut through the clutter and find the best home air purifier.
 Just call us at 361-265-4371 and we’ll be happy to provide support.
 For now, learn more about how air purifiers clean the air, their advantages and our suggestions to help you select the ideal air purifier.

 How Do Air Purifiers Work?

-4 Benefits of an Air Purifier
+4 Perks of an Air Purifier

-1. Decreases Allergy and Asthma Triggers
+1. Lowers Allergy and Asthma Triggers

 - Volatile organic compounds, like cleaners, air fresheners and personal care products

-- Itchy throat, eyes, nose or skin
+- Scratchy throat, eyes, nose or skin

 - Sneezing and coughing

 It can be difficult to distinguish issues linked to indoor air quality, because they can be linked to many other illnesses.
 However, if you’re observing that symptoms lessen after you leave your house, your indoor air quality is possibly causing trouble.

 Lingering odors, including cigarette smoke or cooking smells, can be tough to eliminate.
 If you having problems with removing persistent smells in your house, we advise buying an air purifier with a charcoal or activated carbon filter.